aspose-diagram/Aspose.Diagram-Documentation/german/net/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.de.md

 diagram.Pages[0].Shapes.GetShape(59).ToPdf(dataDir + "out.pdf");

 {{< /highlight >}}
-### **Konvertieren Sie Visio Shape in HTML**
+### **Convert Visio Shape to HTML**
-Die ToHTML-Methode der Shape-Klasse ermöglicht es, eine Form in das HTML-Format zu konvertieren.
+The ToHTML method of the Shape class allows to convert a shape into the HTML format.

 {{< highlight "java" >}}